What are these necklaces for?

-Angilly has a long way to go if, in fact, his idea is to turn into a voting measure.
+Angilly has a long way to go if, in fact, his idea is to turn into a ballot measure.
 At a minimum, it will need to collect thousands of petition signatures from registered voters.

 But she will also have to figure out what she wants and doesn’t want her campaign to address.

 In her “ideal world,” she said, the city would make illegal both the sale and use of the three necklaces it identified as problematic.

 Given, however, that no other place in America has issued such a ban, she seeks to start small, in order to give her campaign the best possible chance of gaining support and influencing change.

 “A zero tolerance policy would be my preference,” Angilly said, “but I wonder what would most easily reach the residents of Boulder.”

 She has already made a political calculation, deciding from the outset to exclude from her proposal for a ban the use of invisible fencing equipment, which also relies on shocks to deter dogs from straying from the desired perimeter by a owner.